bartificer/programming-by-stealth/docs/pbs24.md

 If you were to add all your variables, functions, and prototypes directly into the global scope, you would have to chose the names for each one very carefully.
 If you use a generic name, you are very likely to create an incompatibility with other pieces of code.
 Rather than trying to pick many unique names, it’s much simpler to pick one name, give it to an object, and add all your functions, variables, and prototypes as key-value pairs within that object.

-You’ve already seen this technique in action – the PBS JavaScript playground used a single object named `pbs`, into which all the available functions were added as key-value pairs, hence you had `pbs.say()`, `pbs.inputs()`, and so on. `pbs` was a variable in the global scope that pointed to an object.
+You’ve already seen this technique in action – the PBS JavaScript playground used a single object named `pbs`, into which all the available functions were added as key-value pairs.
+Hence you had `pbs.say()`, `pbs.inputs()`, and so on. `pbs` was a variable in the global scope that pointed to an object.
 That object contained a key named `say` that referenced a function to render text to the output area, and another key named `inputs` that referenced a function to read the values from the input text boxes.

-This is the approach I recommend you take for all your re-usable code.
+This is the approach I recommend you take for all your reusable code.
 Choose one name that’s likely to be pretty unique, create a single object with that name, and add all your variables, functions, and prototypes as key-value pairs to that object.
 I suggest you choose a name that’s likely to be quite unique, and, that references you, or the organisation you work for, in some way.

-Remember that there is no reason not to nest these pseudo name-spaces – you could have `pbs.util.x`, `pbs.util.y`, as well as `pbs.project1.x`, and `pbs.projec1.y`, and so on.
+Remember that there is no reason not to nest these pseudo namespaces – you could have `pbs.util.x`, `pbs.util.y`, as well as `pbs.project1.x`, and `pbs.projec1.y`, and so on.

 Because my registered business name is _Bartificer_, I publish all my JavaScript APIs as `bartificer.something`.
-For example, I released the API that powers [subnetcalc.it](http://www. subnetcalc.it/) as `bartificer.ip` it contains a number of prototypes for modelling IP addresses and subnets, including `bartificer.ip.IP`, `bartificer.ip.Subnet`, and `bartificer.ip.Netmask`.
+For example, I released the API that powers [subnetcalc.it](http://www. subnetcalc.it/) as `bartificer.ip`.
+It contains a number of prototypes for modelling IP addresses and subnets, including `bartificer.ip.IP`, `bartificer.ip.Subnet`, and `bartificer.ip.Netmask`.

-If you choose this approach, your code will inevitably be split across multiple `.js` files, and any one project will only use a sub-set of those files.
+If you choose this approach, your code will inevitably be split across multiple `.js` files, and any one project will only use a subset of those files.
 So how do you declare your object in the first place?
 You could declare it in a sort of master file that must be included in every project, but that is needlessly cumbersome.
 A better approach is to declare the object in every file, but only if it does not already exist.
 This can be done using the following code snippet:

 ```javascript
 var pbs = pbs ? pbs : {};